 - 1. Move the quilting machine to the location you want to start stitching. - 2.
-Bring your bobbin thread to the top of your quilt sandwich by first holding onto your top thread tail. - o Press any handle WHITE button to bring your needle to the down position, press the WHITE button again to bring your needle to the up position.
-Move the machine head slightly away from the needle hole and gently pull the top thread tail, this will bring your bobbin thread to the top of your quilt's surface. - 3.
-With each pressing of the WHITE button, the machine will make a "half stitch."
-You may continue pressing the button to place precise stitches where you want them. - o You can also hold the WHITE button pressed down rather than pressing it repeatedly.
-This will make the machine cycle through a complete "UP-DOWN" sequence so that you can make full stitches.
+Bring your bobbin thread to the top of your quilt sandwich by first holding onto your top thread tail. - Press any handle's white button to bring your needle to the down position, press the white button again to bring your needle to the up position.
+Move the machine head slightly away from the needle hole and gently pull the top thread tail, this will bring your bobbin thread to the top of your quilt's surface.

+- 3. With each pressing of the white button, the machine will make a "half stitch."
+You may continue pressing the white button to place precise stitches where you want them. - o You can also keep the white button pressed which will make the machine cycle through a complete "UP-DOWN" sequence so that you can make full stitches.
 Place these stitches close together to secure your stitches.
-Place at least 8-10 stitches right next to each other for a firm, secure start. - O When you release the WHITE button, the machine will cycle the needle into the up or down position.
-If you wish to change the needle position from where it stopped, press the WHITE button once more. - 4.
+Place at least 8-10 stitches right next to each other for a firm, secure start. - When you release the white button, the machine will cycle the needle into the up or down position. - 4.
 To end your stitches and secure your top and bobbin thread, stop sewing about 1⁄4-inch away from your actual intended stopping point.
-Use the "Needle Up/Down" WHITE button again to place very close stitches for securing the thread.
+Use the "Needle Up/Down" white button again to place very close stitches for securing the thread.